HavardNJ/boardcad-le/user_guide.md

 # EDITING
 The outline, rocker and cross sections are defined using composite bezier curves.
-The curves consist of bezier curve segments which are defined by the blue end points and the yellow and red control points which define the shape of the segment.
+The curves consist of bezier curve segments which are defined by the blue end points which the composite curve passes through and the yellow and red tangent control points which define the direction and 'velocity' of the curve at the endpoints and thus the shape of the segment.
 The endpoints can be set to continous using the control point info, this ensures that the tangents of the previous segment and the next have the same direction making the curve smooth across the control point.